rainbowkitty-sparkle/blog/_posts/2021-05-31-How to astral project.md

 tags: Tutorial OBE lucid-dreaming AP The-Phase
 ---

 I recommend viewing this [video] to get started.
 I have had my first induced OBE after viewing it.
 Read about it [here].
 If you don't wish to sit through the 1 hour video.
 I provided a quick summary of the video and key points taken from the [textbook] that was used and referenced in his lecture.
+All images included in this post were provided in the [textbook].
 I highly reccommend to read _The Phase A Practical Guidebook by Michael Raduga_ for futher indepth information.
+You may [email] me and I will send you a copy if you wish.

 ## What is The Phase?